Unity AR motion tracking center —— XR Origin

 If needed, you can choose to use the XR Origin component provided by the Unity XR framework.

-When using the XR Origin provided by the Unity XR framework, a typical structure is as follows:
+When using Unity XR framework's XR Origin, a typical structure is as follows:

-The XR Origin root node is a GameObject created and maintained by the Unity XR framework.
-It can have one or more XR Origin Child nodes.
-An XR Origin Child contains a XROriginChildController component, which proxies the control logic of the XR Origin.
+The XR Origin root node is a GameObject created and maintained by the Unity XR framework, which can have one or more XR Origin Child nodes.
+XR Origin Child contains a XROriginChildController component that proxies XR Origin control logic.

-During session runtime, if there is no correct XR Origin Child structure in the scene, the XR Origin Child will be automatically created.
-During runtime, the XR Origin Child will be constrained to the same position and orientation as the XR Origin.
+During session runtime, if no correct XR Origin Child structure exists in the scene, XR Origin Child is automatically created.
+During operation, XR Origin Child is constrained to the same position and orientation as XR Origin.

-The XR Origin provided by the Unity XR framework primarily supports the following two scenarios:
+The XR Origin provided by Unity XR framework primarily supports two scenarios:

-- You are already using AR Foundation in your project and want it to work alongside EasyAR or switch between them based on device support.
+- You're already using AR Foundation in your project and want it to work alongside EasyAR or switch between them based on device support.

-- The headset SDK you are using employs the XR Origin component provided by the Unity XR framework.
+- The headset SDK you're using utilizes the XR Origin component provided by Unity XR framework.

 Note

-When the core package of Unity XR, com.unity.xr.core-utils, is not imported into the project, if the camera in the scene is in the same hierarchical structure as the XR Origin provided by the Unity XR framework (a Camera and a parent node named Camera Offset), the session will assume this structure was created by the Unity XR framework and use it.
-This is done to provide maximum compatibility for the scene, meaning that scenes created with AR Foundation will still function normally (excluding features only provided by AR Foundation) even when AR Foundation is not imported into the project.
-This does not affect the overall AR functionality or device compatibility, except for features exclusive to AR Foundation.
+When Unity XR's core package com.unity.xr.core-utils isn't imported into the project, if the scene camera is in the same hierarchy as Unity XR framework's XR Origin (Camera and its parent node named Camera Offset), the session assumes this structure was created by Unity XR framework and uses it.
+This maximizes scene compatibility: scenes created with AR Foundation will still function normally (excluding AR Foundation-specific features) even when AR Foundation isn't imported.
+This doesn't affect overall AR functionality or device compatibility beyond features exclusive to AR Foundation.

-In AR Foundation's definition, its XR Origin is the center of the tracked space in an XR scene.
-However, it is important to note that in AR Foundation's concept, motion tracking is treated as a mandatory feature, and the tracking it describes in an XR scene refers to motion tracking.
+In AR Foundation's definition, its XR Origin is the center of tracked space in XR scenes.
+However, note that in AR Foundation's concept, motion tracking is mandatory, and its description of tracking in XR scenes refers to motion tracking.

-In the EasyAR system, motion tracking is an optional feature, so the XR Origin is also optional.
-The XR Origin is only created and used when motion tracking is enabled.
+In EasyAR's system, motion tracking is optional, making XR Origin optional too.
+XR Origin is only created and used when motion tracking is enabled.

-The lifecycle of the XR origin depends on the session.
-When the session starts, the XR origin is selected or created (if there is no correct XR origin structure in the scene).
-When the session stops, the XR origin remains in place until it is used by the next session or manually deleted.
+XR Origin's lifecycle depends on the session.
+When a session starts, XR Origin is selected or created (if no correct structure exists in the scene).
+When a session stops, XR Origin remains until used by the next session or manually deleted.

 Next steps

-- Try to create an XR Origin in the scene
+- Try Creating XR Origin in your scene